How to save specific multiple worksheets to a pdf file programmatically

 - Press with left mouse button on the "OK" button.

-The macro now saves each worksheet in the workbook to the pdf file name you specified.
+The macro now saves each worksheet in the workbook to the PDF file name you specified.

-'Name macro Sub SaveSelectedSheetsToPDF() 'Dimension variables and declare data types Dim str As String, myfolder As String, myfile As String 'Get names from worksheets str = "Do you want to save these sheets to a single pdf file?" & Chr(10) For Each sht In ActiveWindow.SelectedSheets str = str & sht.Name & Chr(10) Next sht 'Display Message box answer = MsgBox(str, vbYesNo, "Continue with save?")
-If answer = vbNo Then Exit Sub 'Pick a directory With Application.FileDialog(msoFileDialogFolderPicker) .Show myfolder = .SelectedItems(1) & "\" End With 'Ask for folder myfile = InputBox("Enter filename", "Save as..")
-'Save pdf file ActiveSheet.ExportAsFixedFormat Type:=xlTypePDF, Filename:= _ myfolder & myfile _ , Quality:=xlQualityStandard, IncludeDocProperties:=True, IgnorePrintAreas _ :=False, OpenAfterPublish:=True 'Quit macro End Sub
+'Name macro Sub SaveSelectedSheetsToPDF() 'Dimension variables and declare data types Dim str As String, myfolder As String, myfile As String 'Get names from worksheets based on selection str = "Do you want to save these sheets to a single pdf file?" & Chr(10) For Each sht In ActiveWindow.SelectedSheets str = str & sht.Name & Chr(10) Next sht 'Display a Message box prompting if the macro should end or continue exporting answer = MsgBox(str, vbYesNo, "Continue with save?")
+If answer = vbNo Then Exit Sub 'Pick a destination folder for the PDF file With Application.FileDialog(msoFileDialogFolderPicker) .Show myfolder = .SelectedItems(1) & "\" End With 'Ask for a PDF file name myfile = InputBox("Enter filename", "Save as..")
+'Save the pdf file based on folder and name ActiveSheet.ExportAsFixedFormat Type:=xlTypePDF, Filename:= _ myfolder & myfile _ , Quality:=xlQualityStandard, IncludeDocProperties:=True, IgnorePrintAreas _ :=False, OpenAfterPublish:=True 'Quit macro End Sub

-2.1 How to use the macro?
+3.1 How to use macro SaveSelectedSheetsToPDF?

 Make sure you select the worksheets you want to save as a single pdf file before you run the macro.
 To select multiple worksheets press and hold CTRL and then press with left mouse button on with the mouse on the worksheet tabs located at the bottom of your Excel screen.